-Carl Kandel encouraged my interest in arranging music for brass ensemble and it never left me.
-I began brass ensembles wherever I taught and these arrangements are the result.
-Thanks go also to three great educators with whom I worked: Dave Mitchell, Dave Martinson, and Fred Ellwein; who were all-in on my brass music interest.
+Even though primarily a choral music educator, I began brass ensembles wherever I taught.
+These arrangements are the result.
+My life as a choral director brought me into contact with a great deal of music that translates well to brass ensemble.
+The similarity between vocal production and brass production creates a close connection in phrasing and musical approach.
+Thanks go to three great instrumental educators with whom I worked: Dave Mitchell, Dave Martinson, and Fred Ellwein; who were all-in on my brass music interest.

 The following contains scores (with accompanying parts) that are available.
 There will be more added.
 The Robert King system is used for describing the music parts: 3 numerals, decimal point, 2 numerals – trumpet/horn/trombone before the decimal, euphonium/tuba after; e.g., 4 trumpet parts, 4 horn parts, 4 trombone parts, euphonium and tuba would show as: 444.11.
 I often tailored transcriptions to match the ensemble for which I was arranging, so if you are interested in something that doesn’t quite match the ensemble that you have; it is probably possible to create something more suitable.